gearbot/GearBot/web/src/docs/guides/censoring.md

 ## Setting up invite censoring
 Invite censoring does not kick in until there are servers on the whitelist.
 If you do not want any external invites to be posted you can just add your server to the whitelist and no others.

-**Note:** These commmands all use server ids and do not validate if these are actual, valid server id's.
-This is due to that the bot cannot request a server from the api with it's id if the bot is not on that server.
+**Note:** All these commmands uses server IDs and do not validate if these are actual, valid server IDs.
+This is due to that the bot cannot request a server from the API with its ID if the bot is not on that server.

 To add a server to the whitelist:
 ```